 Instead of trying to win the wrestling match, Sumie pulled the referee in the way so that Martina would grind on him some more.
 Martina kept grinding on the referee until Sumie walked up RIGHT IN FRONT OF HER and kicked her in the stomach, with Martina doing nothing to block this oncoming attack because she’s a moron.

 On commentary, Ian teased a big announcement for the Women of Honor coming in the next week.
-Mandy Leon, sounding as board as I was watching this match, asked if the announcement was that ROH was getting rid of Martina.
-RIccaboni said it was not.
+Mandy Leon, sounding as bored as I was watching this match, asked if the announcement was that ROH was getting rid of Martina.
+Riccaboni said it was not.
 Drat.

 More stuff happened.
 Every time Martina would get an advantage, instead of pressing her advantage in the hopes of winning a wrestling match, she would sexually harass her opponent instead.
 She did her dumb spot where she hits the ropes a bunch of times like she’s going to do a dive but then slows down because she is so drugged up that she has already run out of breath, and somehow being given beer revives her.
 Or maybe she’s a robot from Futurama and beer is her fuel.
 Either way, I don’t want to see her in or around a professional wrestling ring.